 Goal of LGBT Therapy

-For many LGBT individuals, the goal of therapy is not to work through the “Coming out” process or to explore their LGBT identity.
+For many LGBT individuals, the goal of therapy is not to work through the “Coming out” processor to explore their LGBT identity.
 Instead, the focus of treatment might be how the individual is adjusting to career related-stress, spirituality, romantic relationship issues, school performance, parent-child relationships, phases of life, aging, etc.

 Therapy at Clarity Clinic offers best therapeutic practices to LGBT individuals by providing the highest level of care and embodying quality professional behavior.
-We have an understanding of the needs, issues, norms, of LGBT community.
+We have an understanding of the needs, issues, norms, of the LGBT community.
 Our therapists are affirming and welcome LGBT clients.

 The path to personal wellness, clarity, and balance is often lined with obstacles.
 The dedicated mental healthcare professionals at Clarity Clinic – a Chicago psychiatry and therapy office located in River North – are here to help you on your journey.
-We guide individuals towards positive thought and lifestyle changes by helping them recognize, understand, and trust their inner-selves.
+We guide individuals towards positive thought and lifestyle changes by helping them recognize, understand, and trust their inner selves.

 At Clarity Clinic, we understand the issues that are affecting members of the LGBT community.
 From coming out to parents to parenting in a same-sex household – lesbian, gay, bisexual, transgender, and queer individuals can encounter a unique set of experiences and challenges throughout their lives.
 Clarity Clinic’s team of mental health experts includes experienced psychiatrists and therapists who specialize in LGBT counseling and LGBT issues.